 9. Overwhelming shoppers with options

 Literally tens of thousands of items are on offer in your average supermarket.
 And that demands a lot of decision-making.
-Brains scans examined by Bangor University, Wales, reveal that we can only keep this up for about 40 minutes, at which point we kind of get tired and give up.
+Brain scans examined by Bangor University, Wales, reveal that we can only keep this up for about 40 minutes, at which point we kind of get tired and give up.

 Once we've given up, we start to make emotional purchases — aka impulse buys — and this can lead to as much as 50% of purchases being unplanned.